WDAqua/Qanary-question-answering-components/README.md

 ## Big Picture
- * Qanary is providing the methodology for a knowledge-driven, vocabular-based approach.
+ * Qanary provides the methodology for a knowledge-driven, vocabulary-based approach.
 Our long-term agenda is to create a knowledge-driven ecosystem for the field of Question Answering.
-It is part of the [WDAqua project](http://wdaqua.eu) where question answering systems are researched and developed.
+It is part of the [WDAqua project](http://wdaqua.eu) where Question Answering systems are researched and developed.
  * [Qanary Framework](https://github.com/WDAqua/Qanary/) is providing the core framework for creating Question Answering systems following the Qanary methodology.
-You might consider the Qanary Framework as reference implementation of the Qanary framework as microserivce-based component architecture.
+You might consider the Qanary Framework as a reference implementation of the Qanary framework as a microservice-based component architecture.
  * [Qanary components](https://github.com/WDAqua/Qanary-question-answering-components) is covering the QA components compatible with the Qanary framework.
  * [Frankenstein](https://github.com/WDAqua/Frankenstein) is a supporting framework to establish a toolset for rapid orchestration and benchmarking of Qanary components.
 For example, it provides the tools to create from 29 components 380 QA systems.

-Regarding questions, ideas or any feedback related to Qanary please do not hesitate to [contact the core developers](https://github.com/WDAqua/Qanary/wiki/Who-do-I-talk-to%3F).
-However, if you like to see a QA system originally built using the Qanary framework, one of our core developers has build a complete end-to-end QA system which allows to query several RDF data stores: [http://wdaqua.eu/qa](http://wdaqua.eu/qa).
+Regarding questions, ideas, or any feedback related to Qanary please do not hesitate to [contact the core developers](https://github.com/WDAqua/Qanary/wiki/Who-do-I-talk-to%3F).
+However, if you would like to see a QA system originally built using the Qanary framework, one of our core developers has built a complete end-to-end QA system that allows you to query several RDF data stores: [http://wdaqua.eu/qa](http://wdaqua.eu/qa).

-Please go to the [GitHub Wiki page](https://github.com/WDAqua/Qanary/wiki) of Qanary repository to get more insights on how to use this framework, how to add new component etc.
+Please go to the [GitHub Wiki page](https://github.com/WDAqua/Qanary/wiki) of the Qanary repository to get more insights on how to use this framework, how to add new components etc.

 ## How to Cite